 We will continue monitoring the development by Centers for Medicare & Medicaid Service ("CMS") of a new pathway for coverage of innovative new devices, Transitional Coverage of Emerging Technology ("TCET"), which is replacing the repealed Medicare Coverage of Innovative Technologies ("MCIT") rule.
-CMS is expected to share more about TCET with the public for comments in 2023.
+CMS is expected to share more about TCET with the public for comments in 2024.
 As we follow the evolution of TCET, we will continue to assess our evidence generation strategy to maximize the potential to gain CMS reimbursement benefits as a result of our Breakthrough designation in MS. While we will continue to monitor this, we will also remain focused on building out our reimbursement strategy for both commercial and government payers.
-We are still working to understand current Medicare requirements and policies for coverage, coding, and payment of durable medical equipment and assess how the PoNS device may be treated with respect to coding, coverage, and reimbursement under the Medicare program.

 We also intend to provide broad access and reimbursement for the PoNS Therapy over time through commercial insurers.
-Prior to the initiation of CMS or broad commercial payer coverage, we anticipate the primary source of sales will be self-pay patients.
-We expect to support the cost of the PoNS Therapy by offering a cash pay discount, collaborating with third parties to provide self-pay patients with financing options as well as working with advocacy groups and charitable organizations to help self-pay patients access our technology.
-In general, we anticipate that it will take at least 24 months to obtain broad coverage and reimbursement among government and private payers.
+Prior to the initiation of CMS or broad commercial payer coverage, the primary source of sales have been self-pay patients.
+We expect to continue to support the cost of the PoNS Therapy by collaborating with third parties to provide self-pay patients with financing options as well as working with advocacy groups and charitable organizations to help self-pay patients access our technology.
+In general, we anticipate that it will take at least 24 months to obtain broad coverage and reimbursement among government and private payers once HCPCS codes become effective.

 In September 2021, we started activities to set up and implement a new study as part of a Therapeutic Experience Program, or PoNSTEP, with NYU Langone Health as our first Center of Excellence clinical site.
-During 2022, we added four additional clinical sites to the program and recruitment site information can be found on clinicaltrials.gov.
-PoNSTEP is a Helius-sponsored, open label observations, interventional multi-center outcome research trial designed to assess adherence to on-label PoNS therapy for improvement in gait deficits with MS in a real-world clinical setting.
-The study will measure subjects' adherence to PoNS therapy, which combines the PoNS device with physical therapy, to better understand the relationship between adherence to the treatment regimen and therapeutic functional outcome.
-The primary endpoint of the study is maintenance of gait improvement from the end of supervised therapy (Phase 1) to the end of unsupervised therapy (Phase 2) in relation to the subject's adherence to PoNS therapy.
+Since then, we have added five additional clinical sites to the program.
+Recruitment site information can be found on clinicaltrials.gov.
+PoNSTEP is a Helius-sponsored, open label observations, interventional multi-center outcome research trial designed to assess adherence to on-label PoNS Therapy for improvement in gait deficits with MS in a real-world clinical setting.
+The study measures subjects' adherence to PoNS Therapy, which combines the PoNS device with physical therapy, to better understand the relationship between adherence to the treatment regimen and therapeutic functional outcome.
+The primary endpoint of the study is maintenance of gait improvement from the end of supervised therapy (Phase 1) to the end of unsupervised therapy (Phase 2) in relation to the subject's adherence to PoNS Therapy.
 The secondary endpoints are improvement of gait and balance deficit over time, and clinical global impression of change.
-The study will be conducted at eight to ten Centers of Excellence across the U.S., with an estimated average of four PoNS devices per site.
-Enrollment commenced in the second half of 2022 and is expected to be completed in 2023 with targeted participation of approximately forty to fifty patients with MS.
+Enrollment commenced in the second half of 2022 and is expected to be completed in 2024 with targeted participation of approximately forty to fifty patients with MS.